-Possible defence scenarios depend on the circumstances of each case.
-It is possible to invoke efficiency gains, provided it can be demonstrated that pro-competitive benefits outweigh anticompetitive impacts.
+It is possible to invoke efficiency gains, as long as it can be demonstrated that pro-competitive benefits outweigh anti-competitive impacts.

-What is the role of efficiencies in analysing dominant firm behaviour?
+3.9 What is the role of efficiencies in analysing dominant firm behaviour?

-For efficiency justifications, the undertakings should prove that the following conditions are fulfilled: (i) the efficiencies should be realised or likely to be realised as a result of the conduct; (ii) the conduct should be indispensable to the realisation of those efficiencies; (iii) the likely efficiencies brought about by the conduct should outweigh any possible negative effects on competition and consumer welfare in the affected markets; and (iv) the conduct should not eliminate effective competition by removing all or most of the existing sources of actual/potential competition.
+For efficiency justifications, the undertakings should prove that: (i) the efficiencies will be realised or likely to be realised as a result of the conduct; (ii) the conduct will be indispensable to the realisation of those efficiencies; (iii) the likely efficiencies brought about by the conduct outweigh any possible negative effects on competition and consumer welfare in the affected markets; and (iv) the conduct does not eliminate effective competition by removing all or most of the existing sources of actual/potential competition.